nigelp/cooldownyt/readme.md

 # ❄️ Cooldown YT

-**A powerful Python script for downloading high-quality YouTube videos and playlists with ease! 🎥⚡**
+**A powerful Python script and GUI for downloading high-quality YouTube videos, playlists and audio with ease! 🎥⚡** Special thanks to Pierre-Henry Soria and his project at pH-7/Download-Simply-Videos-From-YouTube.

 This python program not only downloads YouTube content in the highest available quality but also handles multiple formats, subtitles, and thumbnails efficiently.
 Perfect for content creators and educational purposes!